MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab5_improved.md

 - How many species columns?
 - Does the species count match the number of tips in the tree?

-> *Tip: `wc -l data/cafe_input.tsv` gives you the family count (minus 1 for the header). `head -1 data/cafe_input.tsv | tr '\t' '\n' | wc -l` gives you the column count — subtract the non-species columns (typically "Orthogroup"/family ID, and sometimes a "Desc" column) to get the species count.
+> *Tip: `wc -l data/cafe_input.tsv` gives you the family count (minus 1 for the header). `head -1 data/cafe_input.tsv | tr '\t' '\n' | wc -l` gives you the column count, subtract the non-species columns (typically "Orthogroup"/family ID, and sometimes a "Desc" column) to get the species count.
 Compare that to the 20 tips in our tree above.*

 ### 1.2 Running CAFE5: single global λ